 The cash back you earn won’t expire, and you can earn an unlimited amount.

 The fact that Discover will double what you earn is a great deal, meaning you’ll get 4% cash back at restaurants and on gas, and 2% cash back on all other purchases for that first year.
 The amount of cash back you can earn makes this one of the most rewarding secured credit cards available.
 Your bonus cash back will be awarded after the end of your first year with the card.

 These are some of the better rewards you’ll find on any secured credit card.
 To see some other options without rewards, check out some alternative cards below.
-Or take a look at the Deserve Pro, an unsecured card designed for people with poor credit that offers rewards.

 Discover will always provide at least $1 for every $1 in cash back that you’ve earned, no matter how you redeem your rewards.
 Other card issuers have some options that are less rewarding than others, so this is a nice feature.